underdogg-forks/cleanninja/docs/quotes.rst

 Quotes
 ======

-For Pro Plan users, the Quotes function streamlines your invoicing activity, from the moment you create and send a price quote for a particular job, until the quote is accepted, you invoice the job, receive payment and provide a receipt.
+For Pro Plan users, the Quotes function streamlines your invoicing timeline, from the moment you create and send a price quote for a particular job, until the quote is accepted, you invoice the job, receive payment and provide a receipt.
 With the Quotes function, you can automatically convert accepted quotes into invoices in a swift one-click action.
-Keeping track of your projected work schedule and potential income, the Quotes feature gives you even greater control of your freelance activity.
+Keeping track of your projected work schedule and potential income, the Quotes feature gives you even greater control of your freelance timeline.

 List Quotes
 """""""""""